 Perhaps the most meaningful experience of hanami in recent local memory occurred in March of 2020.
 Even though all public scheduled activities had just been canceled because of COVID-19, you could find small family groups outside Japan House giving each other a wide berth while taking in the sights and sounds of spring.
 That year, sakura provided a vivid symbol of hope amidst the crippling unknowns of a global pandemic.

 When our family has made special trips in years past to see the cherry tree blossoms, the pink-and-white flowers never disappoint.
 The setting in Cherry Tree Allée is literally breathtaking.
-The calm, peaceful atmosphere isn’t lost even on typically rambunctious children, who might enjoy taking photos amongst the trees and around the pond.
+The calm, peaceful atmosphere isn’t lost even on typically rambunctious children, who might enjoy taking photos amongst the trees and around the pond (but no standing in garden beds, climbing trees, or throwing rocks).

-Note that this park doesn’t have any playground equipment, so depending on your child, you might want to bring outdoor toys.
-The good news is that the paved path is wide and perfect for riding toys and strollers, and there are plenty of grassy areas suitable for running and hills that demand rolling.
-(Please remind little ones that the gravel areas in Japanese-style gardens are considered part of the carefully designed landscape and are not meant to be walked on.)
+Note that the Arboretum doesn’t have any playground equipment, so depending on your child, you might want to bring outdoor toys for the wide open spaces.
+The good news is that the paved paths are wide and perfect for riding toys and strollers, and there are plenty of grassy areas suitable for running and hills that demand rolling.

 The Arboretum is a beautiful place to visit regardless of the time of year.
 Many are familiar with it thanks to the visible Idea Garden.
 It has been improved over the past decade (thanks to generous donations), particularly in terms of accessibility with closer parking and more paved paths.
 In the Arboretum we enjoy the Frank Kari Walkway, a paved loop that is a nice walk even for littles, complete with many benches and ample shade in the summer months.
 For more info, visit the Arboretum website or see our post.